From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic vs Probability vs Neural

 \section{Logic vs Probability vs Neural}

-When two paradigms are integrated, examining which of the base paradigms are preserved, and to which extent, tells us a lot about the strengths and weaknesses of the resulting paradigm.
-It has been argued \cite{de2019neuro} that when combining different perspectives in one model or framework, such as logic, probabilistic and neural ones, it is desirable to have the originals or base paradigms as a special case.
+When two or more paradigms are integrated, examining which of the base paradigms are preserved, and to which extent, tells us a lot about the strengths and weaknesses of the resulting paradigm.
+It has been argued \cite{de2019neuro} that when combining different perspectives in one model or framework, such as logic, probabilistic and neural ones, it is desirable to have the original paradigms as a special case.

-In order to analyze to which extend different models in the StarAI and NeSy landscape preserve the three basic paradigms, we will use the following notation.
-We will use the letters capital letters \textit{L, P} and \textit{N} to refer to the logic, probability and neural paradigms, and we will use lowercase letters (i.e. \textit{l, p} and \textit{n}) when a method only partially integrates one of these.
+In this section, we analyze to which extent different models in StarAI and NeSy preserve the three basic paradigms.
+Intuitively, with preserving we mean to which extent one can exactly replicate the model and inference algorithm of the original paradigm.
+We will use the capital letters \textit{L, P} and \textit{N} to label systems where the logic, probability and neural paradigms can be recovered in full.
+We will use lowercase letters (i.e. \textit{l, p} and \textit{n}) when a method only partially recovers these paradigms, i.e. retain some but not all of the features.
 The absence of a letter means that the paradigm is not considered by an approach.